GraniteRock/FTPRemote/README.md

 # FTPRemote
-Open and ReadFile From FTPServer C# sample Program
+Open and Read From FTPServer C# sample Program